Persevering Prayer, Faith and Charity in Missionary Work, 32nd Saturday (II), November 16, 2024

 The following points were attempted in the homily:

 • Today Jesus asks us what I think is perhaps the most haunting question in Sacred Scripture: “When the Son of Man comes, will he find faith on earth?”
 It’s not a rhetorical question.
 He was asking it because the answer wasn’t obvious.
 He had a serious concern as to whether when he comes for each of us or for all of us, whichever comes first, he would find us truly faithful.
-The whole work of The Pontifical Mission Societies is meant to help us give a personal and collective “yes” to that petition.
+The whole work of The Pontifical Mission Societies is meant to help us give a personal and collective “yes” to that query.
 We exist to help Catholics in America show their faith by making a commitment, at various levels, to passing it on.
-We exist also to support the efforts of Catholics across the world to help raise up new peoples and generations of strong faith so that they, too, may become compelling answers to Jesus’ query.
+We exist also to support the efforts of Catholics across the world to help raise up new peoples and generations of strong faith so that they, too, may become compelling answers to Jesus’ interrogative.
 We exist so that, if the Son of Man were to come soon or if he were to come in many generations, there would be a resounding response of faith, hope, love and joy to his arrival.

 • The readings today, in a particular way, focus on three different ways Jesus hopes to find us faithful.
 Each of these relate to our work in mission promotion and support.

 • The first way is persevering prayer.
 Jesus gives us a parable about the “necessity” — not just the invitation! — for us to “pray always without becoming weary.”
 Prayer is faith in action.
 Jesus describes a widow, someone who was socially helpless without a husband or a son, who was pleading her case before a corrupt judge, seeking a just decision against an adversary.
 It would appear that the judge may have been bought off by that adversary.
 The judge, who apparently feared neither what God or others thought of him, was unwilling to do right by her.
 But the woman didn’t stop.
 Eventually he felt obliged to relent, saying, “Because this widow keeps bothering me, I shall deliver a just decision for her lest she finally come and strike me.”
 Jesus draws the moral of the story, declaring, “Pay attention to what the dishonest judge says,” before adding, “Will not God then secure the rights of his chosen ones who call out to him day and night?
 Will he be slow to answer them?
 I tell you, he will see to it that justice is done for them speedily.”
-Jesus here wasn’t comparing God to a corrupt magistrate but contrasting him.
+Jesus here wasn’t comparing God the Father to a corrupt magistrate but contrasting him.
 If even an unjust judge would eventually give in, how much more will a Father who loves his children respond to them when they “pray always without losing heart?”

 • The second way Jesus wants us to be found faithful is precisely through persevering in the life of faith.
-Pope Francis, in a 2013 homily, asked the very important question as to why Jesus would want us to persevere in prayer, asking over and over again, if God indeed already knows what we need.
+Pope Francis, in a 2013 homily, asked why Jesus would want us to persevere in prayer, asking over and over again, if God the Father indeed already knows what we need.
 He answered, “God invites us to pray insistently not because he is unaware of our needs or because he is not listening to us.
 On the contrary, he is always listening and he knows everything about us lovingly.”
 The reason he wants us to persevere in prayer is to train us how to persevere in life.
 “The battle against evil,” he states, “is a long and hard one; it requires patience and endurance, like Moses, who had to keep his arms outstretched for the people to prevail (cf Ex 17:8-13). … There is a battle to be waged each day, but God is our ally.
 Faith in him is our strength and prayer is the expression of this faith.
 Therefore, …he asks: ‘When the Son of man comes, will he find faith on earth?’
 (Lk 18:8).
 If faith is snuffed out, prayer is snuffed out, and we walk in the dark.
 We become lost on the path of life.
-Therefore, let us learn from the widow of the Gospel to pray always without growing weary. … Indeed persevering prayer is the expression of faith in a God who calls us to fight with him every day and at every moment in order to conquer evil with good.”
-So Jesus wants us to pray with the persevering insistence of the widow so that we might grow in faith and persevere in the battle of faith our entire life long.
+Therefore, let us learn from the widow of the Gospel to pray always without growing weary. … Indeed persevering prayer is the expression of faith in a God who calls us to fight alongside him every day and at every moment in order to conquer evil with good.”
+So Jesus wants us to pray with the persevering insistence of the widow so that we might grow in faith and persevere in the battle of faith our whole life long.
 Just think about how Saint Monica grew in holiness through her 32 years of persevering prayer for her husband Patricius, her mother-in-law and her son Saint Augustine.
 Perseverance in prayer trains us for perseverance in life.

 • The third expression of persevering faith Jesus hopes to find is with regard to charity.
 Today we encounter for the only time in the Church’s two-year liturgical daily Mass readings a portion from St. John’s very short third letter.
 In it, St. John is praising the recipients of the letter for the way their faith has overflowed in acts of love.
-St. Paul said that what God wants in us is an operative charity, “faith working through love” (Gal 5:6) and that’s precisely what St. John was praising.
+St. Paul said that what God wants in us is an operative charity, “faith working through love” (Gal 5:6), and that’s precisely what St. John was praising.
 He wrote, “Beloved, you are faithful in all you do for the brothers and sisters, especially for strangers.
 They have testified to your love before the Church.”
 Their faithfulness was shown in their charity especially to strangers.
-St. John called them to persevere in helping the others persevere in faith in the midst of a context in which the pagans were mocking them and trying to get them to abandon the Christian faith: “Please help them in a way worthy of God to continue their journey.
+St. John called them to persevere in helping each other and many others persevere in faith in the midst of a context in which the pagans were mocking them and trying to get them to abandon the Christian faith: “Please help them in a way worthy of God to continue their journey.
 For they have set out for the sake of the Name and are accepting nothing from the pagans.
 Therefore, we ought to support such persons, so that we may be co-workers in the truth.”
-All of us are supposed to be “coworkers in the truth,” working together to inspire each other by our own seeking the truth, our living the truth and our teaching the truth so that when the Lord appears, we may all be found persevering in faith.
+All of us are supposed to be “coworkers in the truth,” working together to inspire each other by our own seeking the truth, our living the truth and our teaching the truth so that when the Lord appears, we may all be found faithfully persevering.

 • Persevering charity is obviously a sine qua non for missionary work.
 As St. Paul would write, it’s the love of Christ that urges us on (2 Cor 5:14).
 Charity, he adds, “bears all things, … endures all things.
 Charity never fails” (1 Cor 13:11).
 Love for God and love for others is what motivates missionaries to leave the comforts of home and travel to distant lands to share the Gospel.
 Persevering love for God and others flowing from our faith is what will ultimately sustain us in our work, despite the multiple challenges that inevitably arise.
 It’s what will keep us fresh.
-Charity is the flask of oil that will keep the flame of faith alive in our lamps, so that when the Lord comes he may find us like the wise bridesmaids, ready to run out to meet him!
+Charity is the flask of oil that will maintain the flame of faith alive in our lamps, so that when the Lord comes he may find us like the wise bridesmaids, ready to run out to meet him!

 The readings for today’s Mass were: